Jirka-Mayer/resq-doc-marker/docs/updating-resq-form.md

 First, you need to get the name and the data and form schema files.
 This can be done via the RES-Q API.
 The `GET /forms` endpoint lists all form types, of which we care only about the `RES-Q Stroke Form`, but we want a specific version of this form, which can be queried via `GET /form-versions`.
 This returns all forms in all version, but we can filter down only to the stroke form.

-> I queried this information via https://editor.swagger.io/ with API specification yaml file from RES-Q developers and with the development bearer access token copied form development DocMarker when doing a file upload (via browser developer tools).
+> I queried this information via https://editor.swagger.io/ with API specification yaml file from RES-Q developers and with the development bearer access token copied form development ResQ, when being logged in and inspecting the `session` endpoint that is being pinged.

 In my case the `form-version` I care about is this one: